PedroHage/budget-tracker/README.md

-This is just a simple console budget tracker built only with the intent to learn.
+This is just a simple console budget tracker built with the intent of learning.